-We are aware that the Authority is setting up a wholly owned trading company 'West Midlands Fire Service Business Safety Limited' with a view to capitalising on opportunities to raise revenue income from various streams.
-Internal Audit may have a role to play in providing assurance to the Audit and Performance Management Committee on various aspects of both the setting up and operation of such a venture.
+We are aware that the Authority is currently reviewing the viability of its wholly owned trading company 'West Midlands Fire Service Business Safety Limited'.
+Internal Audit may have a role to play in providing assurance to the Audit and Performance Management Committee on various aspects of the operation of the venture.
 Discussions will be held during the year with senior officers and the external auditors, in order to ensure that a coordinated assurance approach is undertaken.